Shopify/async-memcached/README.md

 # async-memcache
 async-memcache is an async [memcached](https://memcached.org/) client implementation for Tokio.

+*Warning*: This is a work in progress crate.

 ## Features
 - [ ] Binary protocol
 - [x] ASCII protocol